 The informal one is hajoghutyun, which is translated as “good luck”.
 Both variants are very warm and positive.

 Here are some phrases that will be useful in the communication process.

 |Fine, thanks!||Lav, shnorhakalutyun!||Lav, merci!|

-Armenian Phrases: Thank You in Armenian
+Armenian Phrases: Thank You In Armenian

-Useful Armenian Phrases for Successful Shopping
+Useful Armenian Phrases For Successful Shopping

 Besides the main phrases used in the daily routine, it’s also essential to know phrases which are typical in particular situations.
-The most common situation, which each of you faces while being in Armenia is shopping process.
+The most common situation, which each of you faces while being in Armenia is the shopping process.

 The answer may be surprising for you, because the final price of the product will be much cheаper.
-Armenian phrases like these will help you to master the art of bargaining, which will even become fun for you.
+Armenian phrases like these will help you master the art of bargaining, which will even become fun for you.

-Armenian Phrases: Love Words in Armenian
+Armenian Phrases: Love Words In Armenian